 Most patients tend to present between 30-60 years of age 1

 The lifetime incidence of renal stones is high, seen in as many as 5% of women and 12% of males.
 By far the most common stone is calcium oxalate, however the exact distribution of stones depends on the population and associated metabolic abnormalities (e.g. struvite stones are more frequently encountered in women, as urinary tract infection as more common) 8.

 Although some renal stones remain asymptomatic, most will result in pain.
 Small stones that arise in the kidney are more likely to pass into the ureter where they may result in renal colic.
-Haematuria although common may be absent in ~ 15% on patients1.
+Haematuria, although common, may be absent in ~ 15% of patients 1.

-The composition or urinary tract stones varies widely depending upon metabolic alterations, geography and presence of infection, and their size varies from gravel to staghorn calculi.
+The composition of urinary tract stones varies widely depending upon metabolic alterations, geography and presence of infection, and their size varies from gravel to staghorn calculi.
 The more common composition of stones include:

 - struvite (triple phosphate): 15%

 - pure calcium phosphate: 5-7%